juliandreas/dire-cli/KNOWN_ISSUES.md

 ## Claude API Performance with Large Batches

-**Issue**: When using Claude as the AI provider, processing large batches of translations can take significantly longer than expected.
+**Issue**: When using Claude as the provider, processing large batches of translations can take significantly longer than expected.

 **Details**: